sigstore/docs/content/en/about/overview.md

 ## How Sigstore works

-A Sigstore client, such as Cosign, requests a certificate from our a code-signing certificate authority (called Fulcio).
+A Sigstore client, such as Cosign, requests a certificate from our code-signing certificate authority (Fulcio).
 A verifiable OpenID Connect identity token, which contains a user's email address or service account, is provided in the request.
 The certificate authority verifies this token and issues a short-lived certificate bound to the provided identity.

 You don’t have to manage signing keys, and Sigstore services never obtain your private key.
 The public key that a Sigstore client creates gets bound to the issued certificate, and the private key is discarded after a single signing.